rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

-## Changes
-- 1.0 - Initial release
-- 1.1 - Bug fix, issue with REST call made to return build details
-- 1.2 - Bug fix, UTF8 encoding issue
-- 1.3 - Added support for Release Management
-        Added support for inline definition of template
-- 1.4 - Add advanced option to choose if PAT or defaultcreds are used
-- 1.5 - Put in logic to skip any non VSTS release artifacts
-- 1.6 - Added parameter to limit release notes generation in a release to only primary artifact
-- 2.0 - Added support to look back to through prior releases to last successful deployment
-- 2.1 - Made the text that is shown when there is no WI or Changeset/Commit
-- 2.2 - PR from @gregpakes - Made generate markdown available as output variablefrom
-- 2.3 - PR from @yermax - Fixed bug that defaultcreds not being passed to all functions Fixed bug that only first line of generate markdown available in output variable
-- 2.4 - Added extra error traps to handle lookups on deleted builds
-- 2.5 - Improved error tapping on render method
-- 2.6 - Altered logging to remove items that should not be warning
-- 2.7 - Included PR from @Beej126 hide changeset with no comment and @gregpakes added newlines to output variable string
-- 2.8 - Fixed for Issues #109, fixed build detection logic
-- 2.9 - PR from @paulxb Fixed a bug with $defname and $stagename not populating
-- 2.10 - PR from @uioporqwerty #134 to fix issue with TFS2015.2 adn releases
-- 2.11 - Issue195 Added override in advanced settings to more than 50 wi or changesets/commits can be returned
-- 2.12 - PR221 SWarnberg - Show parent work items of those directly associated with build
-         Added option to append to output file as opposed to just overwriting
-- 2.13 - Improved the error message when tempalte does not render - now shows failing line
-- 2.14 - Issue244 fix for "Append Output File" option fails with 'The term 'Addt-Content' is not recognized' error
-- 2.15 - Issue242 fix for handling JSON data over 2Mb in size

 This task generates a release notes file based on a template passed into the tool.
 The data source for the generated Release Notes is the VSTS REST API's:
 - if used in a build it is the current active build
 - if it is used in a release, then all the release artifacts are scanned back to the last successful release to the current environment and work items and commits/changesets retrieved for all these build artifcats.
 This is different mechanisim to that used by the VSTS UI to show the associated Work items and commit/changesets between two releases.
 Hence this task may not generate the same list of items as the VSTS UI.